-Tools: Members are responsible for basic bike maintenance, and should carry tools and equipment to fix a flat.
-Other Members can assist with necessary bike repairs during a Club ride.
+Tools: Members are responsible for their bike maintenance, and should carry tools and equipment to fix a flat.
+Other Members can assist with essential bike repairs on a Club ride.

 How much money do I have to spend to start riding?
 What do I need?

-The initial requirements are a well-maintained bike and an approved helmet; most other gear is designed to make your cycling more enjoyable and safe.
-Gloves and sunglasses provide immediate benefits; sunglasses shade your eyes, protect from UV rays and keep out dirt and bugs; cycling gloves cushion the hands on the handlebars and provide injury protection in the event of a fall.
-Together with clipless pedals, cycling shoes provide stiffer soles than normal athletic footwear, making them much more comfortable and efficient while pedaling.
-Costs for cycling accessories vary widely, from relatively inexpensive to pretty steep.
-There are hundreds of choices to meet any budget, preference, cycling needs, and sometimes simply gotta-have-it!
-Ask an experienced Club Member if you need an opinion or some guidance.
+The initial requirements are a well-maintained bike and anapproved helmet.
+Most other gear is designed to make cycling more enjoyable and safe: Sunglasses shade your eyes, provide UV protection, and keep out dirt and bugs; Cycling gloves cushion the hands on the handlebars and provide injury protection in the event of a fall.
+Together with clipless pedals, cycling shoes, with stiffer soles than normal athletic footwear, are more comfortable and efficient while pedaling.
+Costs vary widely - from relatively inexpensive to pretty steep.
+There are hundreds of choices to meet any budget, preference, cycling need, and sometimes simply gotta-have-it!
+Ask an experienced Club Member for their opinion or guidance.

 I don't like spandex cycling shorts.
 Do I have to wear them?